Leonel Moura: Robots

 In 2010 Leonel Moura creates a new version of the theatre play RUR with robots.

 R.U.R., Rossum’s Universal Robots is a classic playwright written by Karel Capek in the 1920s in which the word ROBOT was coined.
 Men and robots clash resulting in the extermination of mankind and the emergence of robots as a new dominant species.
 The play was always staged with human actor’s transvestite as robots.
 Moura’s new version displays, for the first time, real robots interacting on stage with human actors.

 RUR, the birth of the robot, debuted in August 2010 at the Itáu Cultural, São Paulo, Brazil.

-During the 2017 edition of The New Art Fest (Lisbon) the artist installed BeBot, a swarm of robot-painters demonstratimg the idea of future autonomous art.
+During the 2017 edition of The New Art Fest (Lisbon) the artist installed BeBot, a swarm of robot-painters demonstrating the idea of future autonomous art.